zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/18-sinhala-amazon.md

 [APZ 83.6] (#apz83 .6) {#apz83 .6 .ref .apz} "Chunya was raised some night
 Whether a reviled tradition comes to the Samples, a certain night's reproach Do you say something in the meantime, from Nibbanasadhara, and all that So.
 Not from anatomy.
-Therefore, it says that “Chunya, ThatalaThou shalt say, and do so.
+Therefore, it says that "Chunya, ThatalaThou shalt say, and do so.
 Do it say so.
 Thus The realist is the reality of the reality.
 Therefore, it says that

 [APZ 83.7] (#apz83 .7) {#apz83 .7 .ref .apz} "Chunya, in the locality with God